mmikhasenko/LM-Notes-HadronPhysics/Lecture-05-repeat.md

 1. **Scalar particles** (e.g., 0-minus scalars):

--Scattering of 0-minus → 0-minus, with two 0-minus scalar particles in the final state.
+- Scattering of 0-minus → 0-minus, with two 0-minus scalar particles in the final state.
 2. **Particles with spin** (e.g., P-plus):

--Scattering of 0-minus → 3-minus and 1-plus.
+- Scattering of 0-minus → 3-minus and 1-plus.

 ::: callout-note
 The scattering process is represented by a "blob" in diagrams.
 These are **unitarity diagrams** (not Feynman diagrams), illustrating interactions without specifying dynamics.